Frustration tears pivoted into throat-tightening thankful tears in less than five blinks.

 “Here, this is good until midnight,” he said, “and we’re done for the day.
 That’ll get you anywhere.”

-I crossed back over to the King’s Cross bus stop, and a few minutes later I was praying the bus driver would accept the pass.
+I crossed back over to the bus stop and, a few minutes later, stepped on board, praying the bus driver would accept the pass.
 He waved me forward without pause and I threw myself into the first seat by the window.
 Forty minutes later I was walking through the gates of my hostel.

 Before the Bus Fiasco of 2k16, as I’d started calling it, the day had been amazing; the end of it even more so.
 This couple owed me nothing, but seeing a vulnerable young woman alone in an unfamiliar country, they just helped.
 They didn’t know it was my first solo trip or that my ankle was about to give out or that it was another four miles to my bed.